-All orders on working days will be delivered within 24 hours of order confirmation.
-Orders placed after 1:00 pm saturday will be delivered on monday
+All orders placed will be delivered within 24 hours.
+Express orders placed after 5:00PM will be delivered early next day.

 Debunking 7 Popular Myths About Eating Fruits